vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/4-scale-up-tidb-cluster-with-tidb-operator/README.md

-# Step 4: Scale up TiDB cluster with TiDB Operator
+# Step 4: Scale up TiDB Cluster with TiDB Operator

 The following steps guides you the basic usage of a newly deployed TiDB cluster.
 It takes about 10 minutes to complete.